Netcracker/qubership-mistral-operator/docs/public/troubleshooting.md

    - Check logs using `kubectl logs <pod-name>`.

 ### Recommendations

+The recommendations are as follows:

-- Scale up Mistral Service pods if needed.
+- Scale up Mistral Service pods, if needed.
 - Investigate and address any memory leaks in the Mistral Service code to prevent recurrence.